kwilkos/cxf/distribution/src/main/release/samples/soap12/README.txt

    ant client.get

-to invoke the service with simple HttpURLConnection, or you can even use your favoriate browser to get the results back.
+to invoke the service with simple HttpURLConnection, or you can even use your favorite browser to get the results back.